 The main castle gate was directed to the north-west and reinforced by two semicircular towers, a portcullis and a drawbridge.
 It was connected with a defensive wall surrounding the entire castle with a shape similar to a triangle.
 Inside there was the aforementioned three-story building of the great hall with the Ely Tower, and next to the private living quarters of the castle lord.
 Medieval documents contain references to other rooms and buildings: the chambers of the constable and the tax collector, the chapel, the treasury, the kitchen, and the stables.
 The well was described as being 9 meters deep.

-The town fortifications stretched on the eastern side of the castle, on the opposite bank of the Honddu River.
+The town fortifications stretched at a distance of approximately 600 meters on the eastern side of the castle, on the opposite bank of the Honddu River.
 They consisted of a defensive wall reinforced with ten towers, most probably built on a circular plan.
+The four-sided towers, judging by the preserved relics, were extended 3 meters in front of the face of the wall, with sides about 6 meters long.
 Four gates led to the Brecon: north, west, south-west and east one.
 Two of them, west and south-west, were located close to each other and facing the bridges over the rivers Usk and Honddu.
 The north gate (Struet Gate) led towards the priory and the east gate (Watton Gate) towards Crickhowell and Abergavenny.

 Lindsay E., The castles of Wales, London 1998.